 OpenURL and OpenURL Resolvers are tools that enable users to better link to resources on the web.
 In Interlibrary Loan, an OpenURL protocol might be used to allow users to pass specific record information from a library’s catalog or electronic reference databases to Atlas product request forms. and then that URL is processed in order to automatically link that data within ILLiad.

 OPAC, the online public access catalog, is a portal through which users can search bibliographic records stored in a library’s catalog.
 OPACs are often cross-referenced in ILLiad when searching for holdings to build a lending string.

 A resource sharing network outside of ILLiad, primarily for articles.
 ILLiad is able to send and receive requests through Rapid.

 When a lending library needs a loaned item returned immediately, it will send a recall notice to the borrower.

 Records can be described within two contexts.
-In OCLC, WorldCat, and your library’s OPAC or catalog, a record is the full bibliographic information about some resource.
+In OCLC, WorldCat, and your library’s OPAC or catalog, a record is the full bibliographic information about some resources.
 When queried by a user, it is usually presented as a web page.
 ILLiad Request records will detail the full information about the request, including relevant user information and resource bibliographic information.

 Supported in ILLiad, a shared server reflects one database that is shared by multiple libraries within one system but processes things separately, especially between departments.
-For instance, your campus could have one shared server of user accounts that is accessed by both a science library and a humanities library.
+For instance, your campus could have one shared server of user accounts that are accessed by both a science library and a humanities library.